-Here’s how to build a chatbot for Facebook Messenger — the mobile app used by over a billion — in under 5 minutes.
+Here’s how to build a chatbot for Facebook Messenger — the mobile app used by over a billion people — in under 5 minutes.

 We’re going to create a “Monkey or Unicorn?” bot.
 Pick a door, any door!
 Will you get a monkey or a unicorn?

 The journey of our Monkey or Unicorn bot takes us through the web’s simplest free chatbot building workflow: